• Home

 Short and sweet – typical sysadmin social skills at work.
 I should know for this is exactly how I treat my clients.
 And so I responded along the same lines demanding my account to be reactivated.
 There is not much else I could do to fix the problem – whatever it might have been – without having any access to the system or to my site.
 Half an hour later Bluehost replied:

-You will need to review your cpu_exceeded_logs & mysql_slow_queries log. <snipped: a long-winded explanation on how to find and access the logs> How to Ready the Logs: The first line will be the date & time the log was taken.
+You will need to review your cpu_exceeded_logs & mysql_slow_queries log.
+How to Ready the Logs: The first line will be the date & time the log was taken.
 Query_time: this is how long it took the query to run (anything over 2 seconds is bad).
 Rows_examined: this shows how many rows were examined in the time.
 Use or User: this will tell you what data base or data base user that was being called in the query.
 This information will help you in narrowing down what the issue is on the account so that you can resolve it.
 Abuse Department 1958 South 950 East Provo, UT 84606

 To most non-technical clients this would be an almost incomprehensible gibberish.
 To me it was a clear indication that Bluehost was trying to shift the blame for their server’s poor performance to their customers.
 You see, the 2-second cap established by Bluehost is an entirely arbitrary value that has no significance.
 A SQL query may take a second or an hour – everything depends on how the query is written, how much data it is trying to access, performance of the server, and network conditions (in case of servers using NAS).
 Since all my SQL scripts come from the standard WordPress installation, which Bluehost claims to support, and the database is in order, there should be no performance problems.
 Unless, of course, the server is overloaded because greedy Bluehost put more users on the system than it can reasonably accommodate.